Punds101/Punds101.github.io/README.md

-Certainly!
-Here’s the updated README with a section for pull requests instead of contact information:

----

 # Dominik Könitzer's Website

 This repository contains the source code for my personal website, designed to showcase my work as a software engineer and expand my professional portfolio.